Jim Dorsch has been a writer and editor for 25 years, specializing in food, drink and entertainment.

 Absent specific information, consumers must estimate the nutritional and caloric value of a meal, and they aren't too good at it.
 People tend to benchmark this information based on comparable goods, or on the healthful positioning of a restaurant.
 For example, Subway has successfully positioned itself as a provider of lower-calorie meals.

 Studies have shown mixed results regarding the labeling of healthier foods.
-One study indicated that consumers were more likely to order an item if it was labeled “heart-healthy”, but another suggested that people were less likely to order something labeled as “healthy” because they thought it might not taste good.
+One study indicated that consumers were more likely to order an item if it was labeled “heart-healthy,” but another suggested that people were less likely to order something labeled as “healthy” because they thought it might not taste good.

 One study showed that consumers are likely to order an unhealthy dessert with a healthy entrée, or vice versa.
 Another indicated that someone who perceives himself to be making progress toward weight loss may be more likely to want something that tastes good, and hence eat something unhealthy.
 People are also likely to order a healthy item along with an unhealthy choice due to guilt over ordering the latter.

-Perception vs. Reality
+Perception vs. Reality About Healthy Options